-This prospectus covers the possible resale by the selling stockholders identified in the table below of up to shares of our common stock.
-The common stock offered by the selling stockholders includes the following: (i) shares of common stock issuable upon the conversion of currently outstanding Convertible Bridge Notes at a conversion price that reflects a 20% discount from the initial public offering price; and (ii) shares of common stock issuable upon the exercise of the currently outstanding Noteholder Warrants at an exercise price of [110]% of the initial public offering price.
-The shares of common stock offered by the Noteholders pursuant to (i) and (ii) are collectively referred to herein as the "Noteholder Shares."
+This prospectus covers the possible resale by the selling stockholders identified in the table below of up to selling stockholders includes the following: (i) shares of common stock issuable upon the conversion of currently outstanding Convertible Bridge Notes at a conversion price that reflects a 20% discount from the initial public offering price; and (ii) shares of common stock issuable upon the exercise of the currently outstanding Noteholder Warrants at an exercise price of [110]% of the initial public offering price.
+The shares of common stock offered by the Noteholders Bridge Notes and Warrants?
 The Noteholders acquired the Convertible Bridge Notes and Noteholder Warrants pursuant to a private placement of securities.
-See "Description of Securities-Convertible Notes and Warrants" for a more detailed description of the private placement, the Convertible Bridge Notes and the Noteholder Warrants.
+See "Description of Capital Stock-Convertible Notes and Warrants" for a more detailed description of the private placement, the Convertible Bridge Notes and the Noteholder Warrants.